 Phase 1: Open Enrollment

-Information about our next open enrollment will be announced in the summer of 2015.
+Information about our next open enrollment will be announced in late January of 2016.

 Habitat home applicants are required to present the following documentation for each individual over the age of 18: